sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Changelog ==

-TODO do not disconnect sites when the subscription expires, but downgrade them to free instead.
-	Increase retry time incrementally by up to one a week?
-TODO remove the clearing of options, but default to "free" instead?

 TODO for Monitor, when a site isn't registered with us, tell the user about it.
 	-> To test, register, then delete from (or modify) DB.
 	-> Currently, we send the generic 'failure' response.